vikchupak/Ansible/roles.md

 ### Usage

-Just replace `tasks` attribute with `roles` attribute in a playbook's plays.
+Just replace `tasks` attribute with `roles` attribute or combine the both attributes in a playbook's plays.

 ### **Directory Structure of a Role**